nimatullo/wyd/README.md

 - [ ] only allow POST requests from the extension
 - [x] use server sent events to update status
 - [ ] connect database to persist last accessed website
+- [ ] add toggle for website logging